 For example, suppose the systems are two gasses that initially have different temperatures, pressure, and volumes.
 After we place them into contact and wait a sufficiently long time for them to reach thermal equilibrium, their pressures will in general not be equal, nor will their volumes; their temperatures, however, will always be equal in thermal equilibrium.
 It is only through this argument based on thermal equilibrium that the notion of temperature can be introduced into thermodynamics.

 A candle flame is hot and is said to be at high temperature.
 Ice, on the other hand, is cold and is said to be at low temperatures.
 Our sense of touch is a simple way to know how much hot or cold a body is.
 However, this temperature sens is somewhat approximation and unreliable.
 Moreover, it is not, always safe to touch a hot body.
 What we need is a reliable and practicable method to determined the relative hotness coldness of bodies.

 To understand the concept of temperature, it is useful to understand the terms, thermal contact, and thermal equilibrium.
 To store ice in summer, people wrap it with a cloth or keep it in a wooden box or in a thermos flask.
 In this way, they avoid the thermal contact of ice with its hot surrounding otherwise ice will soon melt away.

-Heat is, therefore, called as the energy in transit.
+Heat is, therefore, called the energy in transit.
 Once heat enters a body, it becomes its internal energy and no longer exists at heat energy.

 See Also: Different types of thermometer